n123git/save-docs/yokaiapi.md

 IV_HP, IV_Str, IV_Spr, IV_Def, IV_Spd, EV_HP, EV_Str, EV_Spr, EV_Def, EV_Spd, SC_Str, SC_Spr, SC_Def, and SC_Spd:
 - Edited via the default set and get methods: `yokai.set("SC_Str", "-3")` or `yokai.set("IV_HP", 2)`.
 Note: SC stats are signed, others are **not**.
    - Can also be edited via `setRaw()`, and `getRaw()`.
-   - IVs can technically reach 127, but HP_IV's legal max is 80, and the other IVs cap out at 40.
-EVs cap out at 127.
-Legal SCs can't be smaller than -10 or larger than 25.
+   - IVs & EVs can technically reach 127, but the legal (allowed online) IVs MUST be equal to 40 when you half HP so `((HP / 2) + Str + Spr + Def + Spd) = 40`.
+This indirectly forces HP to be even.
+Also note that EVs cap out at 127 and legal SCs can’t be smaller than -10 or larger than 25.

 unknown:
 - Edited via the hex set and get methods: `yokai.setRaw("unknown", "a")`.
 Also this currently has no known use.